 – Student shows me where each of my hands start on the piano.

 – Student sings and then plays a scale and cadence to establish tonality.
 Student then chants the rhythm.
 And I play the first phrase.

 – Student takes it from there.
 One phrase at a time, one hand at a time if needed (but that should be rare).I will rarely interrupt the student when the expression, tonal, or rhythmic content is off by jumping in and saying/ singing it the correction.
 Missed a rhythm?
 I suddenly chant the rhythm.
 Student bangs through a pianissimo section?
 I sing that section.
 But, truly, the first attempt at the piece is 99% there and I leave it at that until the next lesson.

 What kinds of activities do you use in your lessons when learning a new rote piece?
 Did you have a favorite piece in mind when reading through this?
 How do you ensure that your students are listening to their assignments at home?

-Anne Katherine Robinson is a pianist and pedagogue in the greater Seattle area.
-She received Steinway & Son’s Top Teacher Award in recognition for her passion for excellence in music education, her students placing in national competitions and even performing in Carnegie Hall.
-She also offers private teacher training in person and online.
+Anne Katherine Davis is a pianist and teacher living in Central Mexico.
+She has received the Steinway & Son’s Top Teacher Award, which recognizes quality and excellence in teaching, for 2017 and 2018. for her passion for excellence in music education, her students placing in national competitions and even performing in Carnegie Hall.
+Anne teaches students of all ages and also conducts teacher training both in person and online.

-For more information you can visit her blog: www.annerobinsonpiano.com or contact her by email: email@example.com
+For more information you can contact her by email: firstname.lastname@example.org